Skip to content

 In the West, attitudes towards dragons changed with the advent of Christianity in the late Roman era.
 Suddenly, dragons became associated with evil because of their serpentine nature and needed vanquishing.

 Some people believed that dragons were a real phenomenon and created stories about how great warriors had to go out into the wilderness to defeat them.
-The tale of St. George and the dragon is likely a direct descendent of this thinking.
+The tale of St. George and the dragon is likely a direct descendant of this thinking.

 When you think about it in more detail, you can understand why people thought dragons were real!
 Remember, in ancient times, there was no explanation for giant bones.
 Nobody had a clue what dinosaurs were, or that fossilized bones were millions of years old.
 For all they knew, these creatures perished recently and could live beyond the horizon.
 Believing in “dragons” was logical and perhaps necessary to protect yourself.